-- Christmas: December 25th.
-Transfer of the Remains of the Apostle: December 30th.
+- Christmas: December 25.
+Transfer of the Apostle's Remains: December 30.

-As a general rule, the operation either in special solemnities or contracted by a group, the use of the botafumeiro takes place at the 12 am mass.
+As a general rule the operation either in special solemnities or hired by some group, the use of the botafumeiro takes place at the 12 am mass.

-If you want additional information about the opening hours, the Masses of the parishes on the Camino you are doing click to see the map displayed.
+If you want additional information about the opening hours, the masses of the parishes on the Camino that you are doing click to see the map displayed.

-**** THIS YEAR 2019 ON THE OCCASION OF THE WORKS INSIDE THE CATHEDRAL, THE BOTAFUMEIRO WILL NOT BE OPERATIONAL ****
+**** THIS YEAR 2020 WITH REASON FOR WORKS INSIDE THE CATHEDRAL, THE BOTAFUMEIRO WILL NOT BE OPERATIONAL ****

-Pilgrims who want to visit the Cathedral Museum should go to the Visitor Reception Center.
-(Crypt of the Portico of Glory, Plaza del Obradoiro)
+Pilgrims who want to visit the Cathedral museum should go to the Visitor Reception Center.
+(Crypt of Porch of Glory.
+Obradoiro Square)

 If you wish you can do the following *Guided visits: